 Jackie: Well, like you said, two hundred thousand years, it's way off.

 Rose: But it's not.
 It's now.
 That fight is happening right now.

-- Another Doctor Who example: Winston Churchill calling the Doctor thousands of years in the future.
+- At the end of "The Beast Below", Winston Churchill calls the Doctor thousands of years in the future.
 Maybe his phone just picks a random point in time that the Doctor's in his TARDIS?

 - Kamen Rider Kiva tells its story in 1986 and 2008 at the same time.
 Time jumps happen more than once per episode.

 - In the Lost episode "Because You Left", Daniel interacts with Desmond at some indeterminate point in the past.
 The next scene is Desmond suddenly remembering this conversation over three years later, with the implication that these events are in some way concurrent.

 - On Lost, the past is immutable except for Desmond, so this is really weird regardless of when it updates.
 He's the only person who can alter the past, and he appears to stop paradoxes by having crappy memory.
 (Both of the past and sometimes of the future.)
 It is perhaps notable that the other person, Daniel, who attempts to alter the past (but can't, except when Desmond is involved) also has crappy memory.
 In both cases, they don't remember things they should have remembered until after those things 'were caused' in the present.
 Perhaps that's how reality protects itself on Lost.
 If you went back to try to 'alter the past', the past version of you just remember events incorrectly until you decide to 'alter' it, after which point you correctly remember the way it always was, so no one really changes anything.

 - In a more direct example, Lost's fifth season takes place in two different times.
 One group of characters are off the island in the "present" (2007), and another group is on the island, which is jumping through various time periods.